-However, from the islands, while semi-translucent marble from Paros was also used by the ancient Greeks, as well as the crystalline marble from Thassos, it has been the 5,000-year-old quarries of Tinos island that have been prized most until today.
+However, from the islands, while semi-translucent marble from Paros was also used by the ancient Greeks, as was the crystalline marble from Thassos, it has been the 5,000-year-old quarries of Tinos island that have been prized most to this today.

 This cool, fine rock and its use in the artistic world is prized for its association with ancient masterpieces of the classical world.

-From prehistoric Cycladic figurines to the ancient Temple of Apollo Zoster (6th century BC) in Vouliagmeni, to the Peplos Kore (530 BC) of Athens, marble has been used time and time again in Greek art and architecture to honor the gods, celebrate beauty, and hypnotize the public.
+From prehistoric Cycladic figurines to the ancient Temple of Apollo Zoster (6th century BC) in Vouliagmeni and the Peplos Kore (530 BC) of Athens, marble has been used time and time again in Greek art and architecture to honor the gods, celebrate beauty, and mesmerize the public.

 On Tinos island, especially in the village of Pyrgos, a tower, a lintel, a temple, or a bust, will remind you that unearthly art is everywhere, the dove-white reality that connects the people of Tinos to the art of marble.

-As the song by the popular Greek singer says, Giorgos Zabetas says, “and I will bring a Tinian craftsman at your doorsteps.”
+As the song by the popular Greek singer says, Giorgos Zabetas assures, “and I will bring a Tinian craftsman at your doorsteps.”